FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/06 Verify/verify.md

     Have someone who has not participated in the development of the learning materials review the final work.
 This will guarantee a review free of cognitive bias.

-??? success "Don't forget to QA the LMS"
+??? success "Don't forget to QA the Learning Management System (LMS)"

     The reviewer should play the role of a new learner in the LMS and check everything from the learner perspective.